 The Microsoft User Manual

 from Microsoft Press also refers to it by this name.

 because it had a large number of graphics commands.

-Other common theories as to the initials' origins include "Graphics and Windows", "Gates, William" (Microsoft's president at the time),
+Other common theories as to the abbreviation origins include "Graphics and Windows", "Gates, William" (Microsoft's president at the time),

 or "Gates-Whitten" (the two main designers of the program).